1901 FA Cup final: Post-match

 General Sir Redvers Buller, accompanied by his wife Lady Audrey, was the guest of honour at the first match and it was intended that he would present the cup and medals.
 As the match was drawn, he made a short speech instead and complimented both teams.
 He amused the crowd by drawing a parallel between football and the Army in that, as he put it, the side which usually wins is the one which is best practised at shooting.

 Buller could not attend the replay, after which the trophy was presented to Tottenham captain Jack Jones by FA president Lord Kinnaird who was himself a famous footballer, having played in a record nine FA Cup finals from 1873 to 1883.
 Tottenham are the only team from outside the Football League to win the FA Cup since the foundation of the league in 1888.
 They were the second Southern League team in succession to reach the final, following Southampton in 1900.
 Southern League teams began joining the Football League in the 1900s – Tottenham's own application was accepted in 1908.

+The tradition of tying ribbons on the trophy started after Tottenham won the match, when the wife of a Tottenham director decided to tie blue and white ribbons to the handles of the cup.
+It became the practise at subsequent finals for the trophy to be decorated with ribbons in the colours of both finalists, with the loser's ribbons being removed at the end of the game.

 Tottenham Hotspur have gone on to play in nine finals, winning eight and losing only one.
 Their most recent win was in 1991 when they defeated Nottingham Forest and became the first club to win the FA Cup eight times, though that record has since been surpassed by Arsenal and Manchester United.

 Sheffield United have made four further FA Cup final appearances.
 They reached the final again in 1902 and defeated Southampton.
 They won in both 1915 against Chelsea and 1925 against Cardiff City, but lost to Arsenal in 1936.